ndgigliotti/dsc-phase-4-project/README.md

 Where there are tweets labeled with an emotion ('Positive' or 'Negative'), but no brand, I fill in the brand using regular expressions.
 This is only about ~360 tweets.
 I use the (mostly) human-labeled brand-names for exploratory data analysis, but not for developing the model.

-# Modeling
+# Methods and Model

-I develop a reasonably accurate logistic regression model after a tremendous amount of grid-searching and attention to detail-oriented work.
+I develop a reasonably accurate logistic regression model after a tremendous amount of grid-searching and detail-oriented work.
 The final model, whose confusion matrix is produced below, is not as accurate as I would like.
 Its accuracy is ~0.68, with a balanced accuracy of ~0.67.

 <div align="center"><img src="images/output_140_0.png"></div>

 The dataset is small and noisy, and I shouldn't expect to obtain a highly accurate model.
 Nevertheless, I have a good sense of how to improve it.
 See Future Work for more details.

-## Methods

 ### TF\*IDF Words